Read Habermas with voice, context, and method in the same frame.

 The strongest objection seems clear: whether procedural reason can withstand propaganda, unequal power, and the internet's talent for turning discourse into confetti

 Perhaps.
-Yet even a limited view can remain powerful if it makes communicative rationality: the idea that public reason survives where participants can challenge claims under fair conditions harder to ignore.
+Yet even a limited view can remain powerful if it keeps communicative rationality: the idea that public reason survives where participants can challenge claims under fair conditions harder to ignore than it was before.

 Prompt 5: Identify several of Habermas's most enduring ideas and estimate their standing today.